 a diphtheria, tetanus, and pertussis vaccine (such as Daptacel); or

 This list is not complete.
 Other drugs may interact with meningococcal conjugate vaccine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed here.

 - Check interactions

 - Dosage information

 - FDA approval history

 Related treatment guides

-- Your doctor or pharmacist can provide more information about Menveo.
+- Your vaccination provider, pharmacist, or doctor can provide more information about Menveo.
 Additional information is available from your local health department or the Centers for Disease Control and Prevention.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Menveo only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.